 Run the PEX tools.

-PEX UNZIP
+Default: false.
+PEX_UNZIP Boolean.
 Deprecated: This env var is no longer used since unzipping PEX zip files before execution is now the default.

-PEX_VENV
+PEX_VENV Boolean.
 Force this PEX to create a venv under \$PEX_ROOT and re-execute from there.
 If the pex file will be run multiple times under a stable \$PEX_ROOT the venv creation will only be performed once and subsequent runs will enjoy lower startup latency.

-PEX_VENV_BIN_PATH

-String (falselprependlappend).
+Default: false.
+PEX_VENV_BIN_PATH String (falselprependlappend).
 When running in PEX_VENV mode, optionally add the scripts and console scripts of distributions in the PEX file to the \$PATH.

-PEX_VERBOSE

-Integer.
+Default: false.
+PEX_VERBOSE Integer.
 Set the verbosity level of PEX debug logging.
 The higher the number, the more logging, with 0 being disabled.
 This environment variable can be extremely useful in debugging PEX environment issues.